 If user determined offsets are available, buildAsn has the capability of incorporating them into the association table.
 These offsets (XOFFSET, YOFFSET, and/or ROTATION) are specified by the file listed in the 'shiftfile' parameter.

-prodname = buildAsn.buildAsnTable('mymosaic',shiftfile='shift.txt')
+Using the IRAF syntax:

+'''

+pyraf> buildasn mymosaic suffix='flt' shiftfile='shift.txt'

+'''